donjar/quizard/api/README.md

 On the first run, it will be a bit slow, as the script creates a `Docker` container for a testing `PostgreSQL` database.

 ```
-scripts/test_dev.sh
+./scripts/test_dev.sh
 ```

 #### Run a specific test

-Edit the `pipenv run pytest` line inside `scripts/test_dev.sh` to run the test you want.
+Edit the `pipenv run pytest` line inside `./scripts/test_dev.sh` to run the test you want.
 An example is commented out in the file.

 ### 3. Setup fake DB content + Update dev database schema:

+> Requires the `dev` instance to be running
 ```
-scripts/setup_dev_db.sh
+./scripts/setup_dev_db.sh
 ```

 ### 4. Pipenv to requirements.txt

 In case you would like to get `requirements.txt`, run:
 ```
-scripts/lock_pipenv.sh
+./scripts/lock_pipenv.sh
 ```

 And the 2 `requirements.txt` for `test` and `main` will be created in folder `requirements`.